Skip to main content

 and y = r*r - sin(r);

-Now, start the listeners and plot the results.
+Now, start the listeners and plot the results, and keep the plots running.

 //plot: Line plot